QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 :code:`void storeProject(char *str)`
 	This functions stores a project file.
 The file location has to be passed as a *char pointer*.
 File names can be passed as absolute or as relative paths.

+:code:`void exportResults(int type, char *filepath, char* filename, char *filter)`
+	This function saves the results of the current simulation to a file in the chosen format

+	* type: specifies the export format: 0: QBlade ASCII; 1: HAWC2 ASCII; 2: HAWC2 BINARY; 3: OpenFAST BINARY
+	* filepath: sets the folder in which the export file(s) will be stored
+	* filename: sets the name of the export file, do not add an extension.
+The extension will be added automatically, based on the chosen export format type
+	* filter: allows to point to a global result filter file (see :ref:`Global Export Filter`), specify full fill path and extension

 :code:`void setLogFile(char *str)`
 	This functions sets the path to a log file that will be created to store the dobug output.
 This is helpful when accessing the SIL interface from a tool that does not display standard output.